stanfordhaskell/cs43/index.markdown

 To pass the class (graded C/NC), we expect:

 1. Attendance in $\ge$ 80% of lectures.
-2. Successful completion of $\ge 6/8$ assignments, which are designed to take around an hour each.

-We also welcome open source contributions to the course materials; we will offer credit for this on a case-by-case basis.
+There will be in-class exercises to attempt before working them out as a class, so students should bring a laptop.
+2. Successful completion of the assignments.
+Submission deadlines will not be enforced but all work must be completed by the end of the quarter.
+Solutions will be available upon submission.

+## Accessibility

+We as a course staff are dedicated to making this course accessible to everyone.
+Please let us know if you have any OAE accommodations or if we can do anything to make the course materials and presentation more accessible.
+Also, feel free to reach out with any personal questions or concerns about the course.
+We are always open to making changes!

+We would also like to acknowledge that Haskell has a reputation for being an extremely male dominated and generally inaccessible "ivory tower" language.
+Although we do not expect this class to solve this problem, we are doing our best to make Haskell accessible to everyone regardless of background or identity.
+Please do not hesitate to point out where we can do better in this regard.